MESMAC Blog: Sex, STIs and Shame - Why our language matters

 By Rotherham volunteer Eve Findlay

 It’s fascinating how language works and the impact it has in the real world.
 In a way, language shapes and constructs our reality.
 Confused?
-Don’t worry, this isn’t some whack, after-party talk – it is related to sex education (although, truthfully, you could probably find me talking about this at an after-party).
+Don’t worry; this isn’t some whack after-party talk—it is related to sex education (although, truthfully, you could probably find me talking about this at an after-party).

 Our language choices are important as they have an emotional impact on ourselves and others.
 We attach meaning to words; they are, quite literally, an expression of our thoughts and feelings.
-Whether we are aware of it or not, this plays out in real life scenarios every day, both positively and negatively.
+Whether we are aware of it or not, this plays out in real-life scenarios every day, both positively and negatively.

 But why do words matter?

-It’s not uncommon to hear the words ‘dirty’ vs ‘clean’ thrown around in conversation when discussing STIs.
-Personally, I’ve heard this kind of language used repeatedly in schools, the workplace, and in the media/social media.
 This is a common trope; I can guarantee that if you start paying attention, you’ll begin to notice a pattern of the same recycled herpes jokes in at least a few of your favourite sitcoms.
 These jokes often depict people with herpes (and other STIs) as unclean or undatable.
 From language, we have created a narrative about STIs.
-Whilst seemingly harmless, and often done without ill intent, this demonises STIs and the types of people who have, or have previously had one.
+While seemingly harmless, and often done without ill intent, this demonizes STIs and the types of people who have them.
 When this happens continuously, we digest and store these ideas in our subconscious, creating a collective idea about what it means to get an STI.
 Sadly, this is often a negative one.

 The word ‘dirty’ itself is emotionally charged.
-It stimulates fear, and makes STIs sound much scarier than they actually are.
+It stimulates fear and makes STIs sound much scarier than they actually are.
 When you use it to describe a person who has an STI, it creates an idea that getting an STI is inherently negative or wrong.
-In reality, anybody can get an STI and it’s just an ordinary risk in life if you are sexually active.
+In reality, anybody can get an STI, and it’s just an ordinary risk in life if you are sexually active.
 There is no one type of person more susceptible.

 What are the consequences?

-This creates a fear-cycle in which people are less likely to test in the first place to avoid these perceived feelings of shame.
-Likewise, it discourages open and honest conversations about STIs, and incidentally, increases the risk of actually getting one.
-The best way to avoid them is to communicate effectively, practice safer sex and regularly test to know your status.
+This creates a fear cycle in which people are less likely to test in the first place to avoid these perceived feelings of shame.
+Likewise, it discourages open and honest conversations about STIs and incidentally increases the risk of actually getting one.
+The best way to avoid them is to communicate effectively, practice safer sex, and regularly test to know your status.

 Realistically, an STI is just as normal as any other health condition.
 It is unnecessary and counterproductive to treat it otherwise.
-People shouldn’t have to suffer twice, especially when the physical symptoms are often minimal or inexistent.
-Whilst some of the physical symptoms may be unavoidable (although treatable), by shifting our awareness and being more intentional with the way we talk about STIs, we have the potential to create a world where people no longer have to suffer psychologically when diagnosed.
+People shouldn’t have to suffer twice, especially when the physical symptoms are often minimal or non-existent.
+While some of the physical symptoms may be unavoidable (although treatable), by shifting our awareness and being more intentional with the way we talk about STIs, we have the potential to create a world where people no longer have to suffer psychologically when diagnosed.

 Why all the shame?

 Sex is normal and happening all the time.
-Whilst society’s views about sex are changing and education is becoming more accessible, there is still a long way to go.
+While society’s views about sex are changing and education is becoming more accessible, there is still a long way to go.
 The language choices we make when discussing sex and STIs may seem simplistic, yet the impact can be huge.
-Don’t forget – language constructs reality.
-And, by using more mindful language, we can create a safe space in which we’re able to speak more freely about it.

 Being more mindful